clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

 Images
 ======

-You must add `launcher.py` to the Docker image to include the Deep Learning Reference Stack and put the benchmarks repo in the correct location.
+You must add `launcher.py`_ to the Docker image to include the Deep Learning Reference Stack and put the benchmarks repo in the correct location.
+Note that this tutorial uses Kubeflow v0.4.0, and cannot guarantee results if you use a different version.

 From the Docker image, run the following:

 .. code-block:: bash